 The English rock band had formerly announced a full circle North American tour for 2016.

-Consequence of Sound reported that the English rock band will perform in "Hollywood Bowl in Los Angeles, Chicago's UIC Pavilion, and Madison Square Garden in NYC," between the dates of May to June.
+Consequence of Sound revealed that The Cure is all set to perform in "Hollywood Bowl in Los Angeles, Chicago's UIC Pavilion, and Madison Square Garden in NYC," between the dates of May to June.

 "There's new stuff that we're doing with this line-up and stuff we finished with the old line up," Smith revealed.

-And in a separate interview with Uncut, the 56-year-old English musician even joked about the title of their new album saying that it will be named, "4:14 Scream," in accordance to their last record, "4:13 Dream."
+And in a separate interview with Uncut, the 56-year-old artist also joked about the title of their new album saying that it will be called, "4:14 Scream," in line with their last record, "4:13 Dream."

 And while he admitted that it is "a dreadful title," he explained that Andy, their go to guy for their cover arts "has done a really great album cover for it, a kind of pastiche of me doing a scream, so maybe we'll keep it.
 It's one of those reverse psychology things, where it's so bad it's good."

-With the band members' strong relationship, The Cure was able to get back on its feet.
+With the band members' strong relationship, The Cure was able to get back on its feet again.